cbourke/ComputerScienceI/notes/1228-Fall2022/155H/03-conditionals.md

 * Consider: `a || b`
   * If `a` is true, does it matter what hte value of b is?
-  * No: the entire exprssion evaluates to true and so `b` is unevaluated
+  * No: the entire expression evaluates to true and so `b` is unevaluated

 ```text